 The hall measures approximately 24' x 53' and can seat up to 104 people.
 Hard wood floors make for easy navigation.
 There is an upright piano, 11 long tables, 12 commercial card tables, 80 metal folding chairs.
 The 13' x 20' commercial kitchen has two sinks, dish washer and a six burner gas range.
 A cloak room and restroom is available.
-Use of the dishes and silverware are included in the fee.
+Use of the dishes and silverware are available.

 Seating is approximately 100 in pews with an additional 20 with folding chairs.
 In case of an overflow, services/functions can be viewed on the big screen television in the adjoining fellowship hall via telecommunication.
 There is an organ, grand piano and sound system.
 The front entrance has 6 steps as well as an accessible ramp via fellowship hall.
 There is a children's area with bean bag chairs, child's rocking chair, books and toys.

 A quiet haven and a place to sit and meditate.
-This garden was designed by Dr. Robert Christie and consecrated in 1988.
-Week's Medical Center uses this garden for their hospice remembrance This is an ideal location for prayer vigils or out of door worship services.
+This garden was designed by Dr. Robert Christie and was consecrated in 1988.
+Week's Medical Center uses this garden for their hospice remembrance service.
+This is an ideal location for prayer vigils or out-of-door worship services.